wzrdtales/socket-io-sticky-session/README.md

 https://github.com/joyent/node/blob/v0.11.14-release/lib/net.js#L492-L514

-Versions greater than 0.11.14 will be supported as soon as 0.11.x gets stable, as it may change until the stable release several times.
+Versions greater than 0.11.14 will be supported as soon as 0.11.x gets stable, as it may change several times until the stable release.
+But if someone pushs a pull request supporting this I won't deny it.

 ## Installation